y-vasyunin/y-vasyunin/README.md

 ## 🧑‍💻 About Me

-I develop and implement **artificial intelligence** applications using **Google Cloud Platform**.
+I develop and implement **artificial intelligence** applications using the **Google Cloud Platform**.
 It is fueled by my profound expertise of 10+ years in the extraction of value from complex geographic data, such as **satellite imagery**.

-I hold an engineering degree at specialty Remote Sensing in Natural Resource Exploration.
-I am also a Google Cloud Certified Professional Machine Learning Engineer.
+I hold an engineering degree with a specialty in Remote Sensing in Natural Resource Exploration.
+I also maintain several professional Google Cloud certifications.

 ## ⚡ Tech Stack